Household Recycling and Trash MADE SIMPLE | Printable Version

 - Shredded paper is accepted for recycling, but it must be contained inside of a paper bag or envelope and then taped or stapled shut.
 You can put it with your other curbside recyclables or drop it off at your nearest recycling center.
-Please note that paper yard waste bags should never be used to contain shredded paper or other household recyclables for curbside collection.
-Click here for instructions on packing shredded paper.

 - Recycle every week so your recycling containers won't be too heavy for you or the collectors.
 (Loaded containers cannot weigh more than 40 lbs. each.)
 This does not apply to residents using the County recycling carts.

 - Use containers that one person can lift from the curb to the recycling truck.
 Containers must have handles.